aelphias/ft_printf_v2/readme.md

 %[parameter][flags][width][.precision][length]type
 / / Manage the flags #0-+ and space
-/ / Manage conversions: csp
+/ / Manage conversions: c-unsigned char, s - str, p - pointer ?
-/ / diouxX with the  flags: hh, h, l and ll.
+/ / d & i - ints in decimal; ouxX with the  flags: hh, h, l and ll.
 / / f with the  flags: l and L.
 / / %%
 / / Manage the minimum field-width